 Raise your spirits with an evening in one of Copenhagen’s best cocktail bars

-By Louise Chamberlain Pictures: PR
+By Louise Chamberlain

 Denmark has a long history of brewing and distilling.
 Despite being a nation known for its beer, Denmark is also becoming increasingly notable for an emerging cocktail bar scene.

 The number of cocktail bars has grown rapidly in recent years and Copenhagen in particular now boasts some of the best bars in Europe.

 A new generation of bar tenders, many of whom have honed their mixing skills in other countries, are producing elegant and innovative drinks made from unusual spirits and handcrafted syrups and infusions.

 Strøm.
 When Strøm opened in 2012, it caused a few raised eyebrows amongst traditionalists.
 Low key and unpretentious, Strøm was the first bar in Europe to serve hand crafted cocktails on draft.

 It has been a resounding success and the bar has won numerous accolades for both its cocktails and customer service.